The Noisey Guide to Staying Safe as a Non-Cisgender Person in Music

 Try to avoid supporting venues that aren't going out of their way to support you.
 Being blissfully ignorant isn't good enough, venues that aren't listening can't continue to be supported; pacifism is as dangerous as denouncing support for us.
 If you do want to go to a show at one of these venues, try to avoid funding them and ask your friends to do the same; ask for tap water at the bar and don't bring big coats or jackets to avoid paying a cloakroom charge.

 What can venues do to make themselves more accommodating to transgender folk?
 "So many things can be done!" insists Marie McGwier, co-founder of not-for-profit project Gender Is Over, which advocates for gender self-determination.
 "A lot of the time, these [larger] venues will break out entry lines based on somebody's perceived sex.
 Think about the way it feels for a gender non-conforming person to go see bands whose leads are trans, and have to be sorted into a gendered line to get in.
-They can take a stand and use explicit language around behaviors, like unwanted touching, and ways of being that will not be tolerated.
+They can take a stand and use explicit language around behaviours, like unwanted touching, and ways of being that will not be tolerated.
 They can work harder to bring in more acts that have non-conforming members.
 They can work to normalize the experience in a way that grants safety for everyone."

 Rae Spoon adds that security plays a huge part beyond gendered entry lines.
 "Security [needs] to be educated on not reading out names from people's ID, questioning their sex or the fact that they may look different due to body modification."